kristianmandrup/red-elements/packages/red-runtime/Readme.md

 ## Design/Architecture

-- `src` contains all the source files in TypeScript
+- `/src` contains all the source files in TypeScript
-- `test` contains the test files used to test source
+- `/test` contains the test files used to test source
-- `dist` contains the compiled `.js` files for distribution and compiled test files
+- `/dist` contains the compiled `.js` files for distribution and compiled test files ie. both `/src` and `/test` files

 ## Src architecture

 The source code is written in TypeScript.
 Use the full power, including types and interfaces etc.

 ### Infrastructure

+In the `/src/_infra` folder:

 - configures fakes such as the fake injectable `RED` object currently used for testing
 - configures and exports constants from `inversify` dependency injection library